 Evolving demographic trends, the desire of people to live, work and retire to small communities, and availability of servicing influences where future development will be directed within North Huron.
 These factors will continue to see Wingham and Blyth as the primary focus of urban development.
-New residential development proposed outside of Wingham or Blyth will be directed to lands already designated in existing hamlets and the settlement area of Hutton Heights
+The settlement area of Hutton Heights will be an area for urban growth, subject to servicing availability.
+New residential development proposed outside of Wingham, Blyth or Hutton Heights will be directed to lands already designated in existing hamlets.